mendoza-cm/Human-vs-Bot/README.md

 Welcome!
 This repository explores the classification of human vs. bot response behavior using simulated data and machine learning models.
 We begin with feature engineering, apply classification models, and evaluate performance using a variety of metrics and visualizations in both R and Python.

+## Recent Updates

+This repository is still under construction, but most R and Python code will continue to work if the appropriate data and models are used.

+- **May 2025**: Renamed all columns containing `"click"` to `"response"` for clarity.
+Relevant code and datasets have been updated.
+Older files
+- may still contain outdated column names and are being phased out.

+**Note:** This project was originally developed using Git and Visual Studio on a laptop that experienced overheating issues when running R, Python, Jupyter Notebook, and Git simultaneously.
+Development resumed on a backup machine with base R (without RStudio).
+Current development is occurring in Visual Studio with R integration.
+A few technical issues remain but are being resolved.
+Thank you for your patience!

 ## Overview

 This project includes: